 An intense Epileptoid Crisis manifests as an epileptic seizure with tonic-clonic convulsions and rapid muscle contractions.
 A localized or focal seizure with spasms or jerking of a single muscle or muscle groups is confined to the conflict-related muscles, for example in the leg(s) or arm(s).
 In a grand mal seizure, the convulsions involve the muscles of the whole body, typically with tongue biting, foaming at the mouth, and involuntary urination (see bladder sphincter).
 Contrary to common beliefs, seizures do not destroy brain cells.
 However, recurring seizures lead to a scarring of the corresponding area in the brain.

-Epileptic seizures that occur with “paralytic rabies” are caused by a motor conflict of “feeling stuck” evoked by the bite of an animal.
+Epileptic seizures that occur with “paralytic rabies”, whether in animals or humans, are caused by a motor conflict of “feeling stuck” evoked by the bite of an animal.
 Animals often suffer also a bite conflict (“not being able to bite” the opponent) showing a dropped jaw due to the paralysis of the jaw muscles.

 NOTE: In conventional medicine, the proliferation of neuroglia is interpreted as a “brain tumor”.
 If the person happens to be an epileptic, then the “lesion” is diagnosed as “brain tumor seizures”, suggesting that the seizures are induced by the “brain tumor”.
 A surgical removal of an “epileptic focus” bears the risk of irreversible paralysis.